 \item[Sequence or document comparisons:] In the modern age of digitized texts, it is often of interest to compare the word composition in two different documents.
-A similar problem is the comparison of DNA or protein sequences, which plays a large role in bioinformatics \citep{lippert2002distributional}.
+A similar problem is the comparison of DNA or protein sequences, which plays a large role in bioinformatics (Lippert, Huang and Waterman \citeyearpar{lippert2002distributional}).
 The number of possible words in these applications can be very large, while the counts for most words are small.
-For recent interest in this problem see \citet{PerryBeiko}, \citet{BushLahn} and \citet{Rajanetal} for examples. \end{description}
+For recent interest in this problem see \citet{PerryBeiko}, \citet{BushLahn} and Rajan, Aravamuthan and Mande \citeyearpar{Rajanetal} for examples. \end{description}

-Classical Chi-square tests have low power in the above scenarios due to sparsity of the contingency table and high dimensionality of the parameter space.
-For exact tests, it is possible to generalize the concept to the setting of more than two categories, but this is computationally challenging \citep{mehta1983network} and not efficient due to the existence in high dimensions of many equivalent tables, which are tables that have the same probability as the one observed.
+Classical Chi-square tests have low power in these scenarios due to sparsity of the contingency table and high dimensionality of the parameter space.
+For exact tests, it is possible to generalize the concept to the setting of more than two categories, but this is computationally challenging (\cite{mehta1983network}) and not efficient due to the existence in high dimensions of many tables that have the same probability as the one observed.